 The network is currently structured around two main activities: the online network meet-ups and the Neretva Science Week.
 The Neretva Science Week is limited in capacity, but we invite everyone to connect during online meet-ups!
 We also encouraged joint fieldwork and are excited to see such campaigns take shape.

-Online Meet-ups: Every last Tuesday of the month we gather online to brainstorm, discuss research, and update each other on network activities and news.
-At every meet-up several lead scientists will briefly present their work, after which there is time to give input and discuss their ideas.
+Online Meet-ups: Every two months, we gather online to brainstorm, discuss research, and update each other on network activities and news.
+The meet-ups may focus on a theme to help participants with their research, or host several lead scientists that briefly present their work, after which there is time to give input and discuss their ideas.
 You will receive an invitation for each of these meet-ups once you have registered for the network.

-Neretva Science Week: From June 28 to July 3 2022 several scientists from the Scientists for Balkan Rivers Network will meet at the Neretva River in Bosnia and Herzegovina to collect ecological data (e.g. biodiversity and hydromorphology).
-This science week follows the model of the Vjosa Science Week.
-Unfortunately, the capacity for this week is limited, but similar events will happen in the future!
+Neretva Science Week: From June 28 to July 3 2022 several scientists from the Scientists for Balkan Rivers Network met at the Neretva River in Bosnia and Herzegovina to collect ecological data (e.g. biodiversity and hydromorphology).
+You find the preliminary results here.
+A new science week will be planned for 2023.

 To grow as a network, it is essential that we can connect with each other to exchange ideas, brainstorm about new research projects, and find new potential collaborators.
 To make such connections possible, we have established a communication platform on slack as well as a research overview on padlet.
 You will receive information on these once you register for the network.